mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 ## Free solo

 Set `freeSolo` to true so the textbox can contain any arbitrary value.
+The prop is designed to cover the primary use case of a search box with suggestions, e.g. Google search.

+However, if you intend to use it for a [combo box](#combo-box) like experience (an enhanced version of a select element) we recommend setting `selectOnFocus`.

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}